alanchongg/Medical_imaging_RNN/README.md

 # Medical_imaging_RNN
-Using Recurrent neural network done using PyTorch to classifiy lung diseases
+Using Recurrent Neural Network (RNN) done using PyTorch to classifiy lung diseases
 soruce of dataset: https://www.kaggle.com/datasets/fatemehmehrparvar/lung-disease/data

 The downloaded dataset can be placed in the same folder, using the prep.py will split the data into 3 different sets: trianing, validation, testing.